OSU! is a fast-paced gaming experience that very few others can match.

 As we mentioned earlier, OSU! is all about hand-eye coordination.
 Where your eyes are looking is vital for precision, and that means your viewers will be eager to see where you place your attention the most during high BPM songs.
 Having an eye tracker, therefore, can give them that crucial information.

 Stream viewers are always eager to pick the brains of their favorite gaming broadcasters.
 It helps them learn and develop their own skills.
 Having an eye tracker in an intense game like OSU! can help you contextualize your responses to them.
 By showcasing replays, you can explain why you focus on specific areas and provide them with accurate tips to help your fans improve.

 You don’t just need eye trackers for OSU! streaming as it can also be a valuable tool for improving your own skills in the game.
-Recording your gameplay while your eye tracker is on can help you analyze your shortcomings better.
-The tracking bubble will accurately pinpoint where your gaze falls so you can easily identify when you lose focus.
+Recording your gameplay with an eye tracker can help you better analyze your shortcomings.
+The tracking bubble will accurately pinpoint where your gaze falls so you can quickly identify when you lose focus.
 The highest-ranked players out there have unshakeable focus, and through this tech, you can train yourself to reach those heights as well.